-Pivotal Revolving Credit Facility - On September 7, 2017, Pivotal entered into a credit agreement (the "Pivotal Revolving Credit Facility") that provides for a senior secured revolving loan facility in an aggregate principal amount not to exceed \$100 million.
-The credit facility contains customary representations, warranties, and covenants, including financial covenants.
-The credit agreement will expire on September 8, 2020, unless it is terminated earlier.
-None of the net proceeds of borrowings under the facility will be made available to support the operations or satisfy any corporate purposes of Dell Technologies, other than the operations and corporate purposes of Pivotal and Pivotal's subsidiaries.
-As of August 2, 2019, there were no outstanding borrowings under the Pivotal Revolving Credit Facility.
+Pivotal Revolving Credit Facility - On September 7, 2017, Pivotal entered into a credit agreement (the "Pivotal Revolving Credit Facility") that provided for a senior secured revolving loan facility in an aggregate principal amount not to exceed \$100 million.
+The credit facility contained customary representations, warranties, and covenants, including financial covenants.
+During the three months ended November 1, 2019, the Pivotal Revolving Credit Facility was terminated.